brinkmanlab/galaxy-container/README.md

 Several terraform destinations have been configured.
 Select one from the `./destinations/` folder that you wish to use.
 Modify `./changeme.auto.tfvars` with any custom values you like.
 Ensure you are authenticated with your cloud provider and that the required environment variables are set for the respective terraform provider.
+Review the relevant cloud provider section below for additional configuration.
+Once fully prepared, run `./deploy.sh` to deploy the application to the cloud.

 ### AWS